-B. On Salary above the Pensionable Salary Cap (\$201,050.00 in 2024)
+B. On Salary above the Pensionable Salary Cap (\$209,223.33 in 2025)

-On the portion of salary above the pensionable salary cap, both you and your employer pay additional contributions of 1.785% which are directed towards the pre-1992 unfunded liability.
-Effective July 1, 2024, this rate increases to 2.015%.
+On the portion of salary above the pensionable salary cap, both you and your employer pay additional contributions of 2.015% which are directed towards the pre-1992 unfunded liability.